 Tip: After you deploy the Quick Start, we recommend that you enable the AWS Cost and Usage Report.
 This report delivers billing metrics to an Amazon Simple Storage Service (Amazon S3) bucket in your account.
 It provides cost estimates based on usage throughout each month and finalizes the data at the end of the month.
 For more information about the report, see the AWS documentation.

 This Quick Start requires a license for Barracuda CloudGen WAF for AWS.
 There are multiple licensing options to choose from.
 For those with existing Barracuda WAF Licenses, a Bring Your Own License option can be found at the following link BYOL.
 There is also a Pay As You Go option which can be found at the following link PAYG.
-Finally there is an AWS Marketplace metering option which can be found at the following link Metered.
-To use the Quick Start in your production environment, sign up for a license one of the above links before you launch the Quick Start.
-If you selected the BYOL option place the license key in an S3 bucket and specify its location.
+To use the Quick Start in your production environment, sign up for a license at one of the above links before you launch the Quick Start.
+If you selected the BYOL option place the license key in an S3 bucket and remember its location.

-If you don’t have a license, the Quick Start deploys with a trial license.
-The trial license gives you 30 days of free usage in a non-production environment.
-After this time, you can upgrade to a production license by following the instructions at marketplace
+If you don’t have a license, you can deploy the Quick Start with a trial license available in the PAYG option above..
+The trial license gives you 30 days of free usage, including usage in a production environment.
+After this time, you can upgrade to a production license by following the instructions at the marketplace

-The Quick Start requires a subscription to the Amazon Machine Image (AMI) for Barracuda CloudGen WAF for AWS you will add this AMI to your account by clicking on of the Licensing options above and following the subscription process.
+The Quick Start requires a subscription to the Amazon Machine Image (AMI) for Barracuda CloudGen WAF for AWS; you will add this AMI to your account by clicking on one of the Licensing options above and following the subscription process.

 Architecture